lehcimcramtrebor/es-theme-forever/README.md

 "Custom" jukebox, vertical or wheel display your custom logos.

 "Arcade custom wheel" display your custom logos in a arcade style wheel. (with much logos on screen).

+"My Wheel" is for advanced users, display a carousel you can customize in "*CUSTOMIZE/custom_carousel/my_carousel.xml*"

 To customize your logos, put files named by system theme in *".png" or ".svg"* format in *CUSTOMIZE/logos* ( 3do.svg, gx4000.png, atari2600.svg etc.. ) and choose CUSTOM jukebox, vertical or wheel.